AguaClara/String-Digester/Summer_2019/Distribution_Designs/converging_strings.md

 # Design #1: Converging Strings

 **Basic Premise:** Spray or pour water over a group of strings that are all touching at a single point or along a single line.
 Water will ideally distribute itself evenly among all strings and follow each string towards a collection basin.
 Align the strings at an angle such that they get farther apart from each other as water trickles downwards.
 Ideally the strings would reach a final separation of 5 mm at the base where they would be anchored in place.
+This idea is advantageous, because it would create a solid layer of strings or a large target area for the wastewater spray to land on.

 ## Experiment 1
 **June 4, 2019**